lispysnake/serpent/README.md

     git submodule init
     git submodule update
     ./build.sh

+To build this on Solus you will need the following build dependencies:

+	sudo eopkg it -c system.devel sdl2-image-devel sdl2-devel mesalib-devel ldc dub

 Note you will need to have `serpent-support` built in a directory parallel to this checkout.
 This is a bit janky but we're focusing